iryonetwork/wwm/docs/auth.md

 #### Token endpoint
 * `POST /login` endpoint authenticates user and returns a token based on `username` and `password`.
 User will be authenticated succesfully only if the user belongs to *domain* that given *auth* service instance is configured for.
-`CloudAuth` runs configured with `domainType: global, domainID: *` so every user in the system can login. `LocalAuth` instances are meant to be run per clinic so they are configured with `domainType: clinic, domainID: {clinicID}`.
+`CloudAuth` runs configured with `domainType: cloud, domainID: *` so every user in the system can login. `LocalAuth` instances are meant to be run per clinic so they are configured with `domainType: clinic, domainID: {clinicID}`.
 * `POST /renew` renews authentication token.

 #### Validation endpoint